-MINUTES OF: January 21, 2025 MEETING
+MINUTES OF: February 18, 2025 MEETING

-Mayor: Bob Sandak, Deputy Mayor: Jacquelyn Gernaey
+PRESENT: Mayor: Bob Sandak, Deputy Mayor: Jacquelyn Gernaey

 Others present: Clerk Treasurer Joanne Raso; Deputy Clerk Treasurer Barbara Sakovich

-& Village Attorney Eileen Powers (attended late with prior notice)
+& Village Attorney Eileen Powers.

-MEETING CONVENED AT 8:11 pm
+MEETING CONVENED AT 8:15 pm

 III.
 CORRESPONDENCE: